khoidt2604/Emission_analysis/README.md

-# 🌍 Emissions Dashboard in Databricks SQL
+# 🌍 Emissions Dashboard in Databricks

-This repository contains my Databricks SQL project for analyzing greenhouse gas emissions across the continental United States.
+This repository contains my Databricks project for analyzing greenhouse gas emissions across the continental United States.
 The project focuses on transforming emissions data into analysis-ready datasets with SQL and building an interactive dashboard to explore spatial patterns, per-person emissions, total emissions by state, and county-level emissions concentrations.

 ---